 But sometimes you can have too much of a mineral or chemical -- or too little.
 This can trigger reactions in your body, some of which can cause serious health problems.

-“Osmolality” refers to the concentration of dissolved particles of chemicals and minerals -- such as sodium and other electrolytes -- in your blood.
-Higher osmolality means certain particles are more concentrated.
+“Osmolality” refers to the concentration of dissolved particles of chemicals and minerals -- such as sodium and other electrolytes -- in your serum.
+Higher osmolality means more particles in your serum.
 Lower osmolality means they’re more diluted.

 Why Would I Get One?